Dren Fazlija1,

 Abstract (click to expand)

 With LLMs increasingly deployed in corporate data management, it is crucial to ensure that these models do not leak sensitive information.
 In the context of corporate data management, the concept of sensitivity awareness has been introduced, enabling LLMs to adhere to predefined access rights rules.
 However, it remains unclear how sensitivity awareness relates to established notions of privacy, such as differential privacy (DP), thereby making it difficult to deploy meaningfully in real-world applications.
 In this work, we formalize the notion of sensitivity awareness and theoretically establish its connection to DP.
 Additionally, we develop a supervised fine-tuning recipe to make existing, four-bit quantized LLMs more sensitivity-aware.
 With a performance boost of up to 21.7%, the finetuned LLMs not only substantially improve over their baseline but also outperform other full-precision open-source and commercial models of similar size in achieving sensitivity awareness, demonstrating the effectiveness of our proposed approach.
-At the same time, our method also largely preserves the models' performance on other tasks, such as general instruction-following, mathematical, and common-sense reasoning.Motivation of this Project
+At the same time, our method also largely preserves the models' performance on other tasks, such as general instruction-following, mathematical, and common-sense reasoning.Resolving the “Contextual Authorization” Research Agenda

-- Large Language Models (LLMs) become increasingly popular options for processing and disseminating sensitive information within companies
+- Large Language Models (LLMs) become increasingly popular options for processing and disseminating sensitive information within companies.

 -